 - 8 oz Elbow Macaroni

-- 2 tsp Kosher Salt divided
+- 2 teaspoon Kosher Salt divided

 - 2 tbs Kerrygold Irish Unsalted Butter room temperature